TimboKZ/Rammy/README.md

 rammy list [--modules-only]
 ```

-Lists modules, templates and snippets discovered through the config. `--modules-only`/`-m` flag can be supplied to only
+Lists modules, templates and snippets discovered through the config. `--modules-only` or `-m` flag can be supplied to
-display module names.
+only display module names.

 ------------